OpenLiberty/liberty-tools-intellij/README.md

 This plugin allows you to run your Liberty Maven or Liberty Gradle projects through the Liberty tool window or the IntelliJ "Go to Action" menu.
 You can start, stop, or interact with [Liberty dev mode](https://openliberty.io/docs/latest/development-mode.html) on all configured [Liberty Maven](https://github.com/OpenLiberty/ci.maven/blob/master/docs/dev.md#dev) and [Liberty Gradle](https://github.com/OpenLiberty/ci.gradle/blob/master/docs/libertyDev.md) projects in your workspace.
 Liberty Tools help you quickly and easily edit your application and configuration files by providing language support features for MicroProfile, Jakarta EE, and Liberty configuration and Java files.

 ## Features
-- View supported Liberty projects in the Liberty tool window.
+- View Liberty projects in the Liberty tool window.
 - Start/Stop dev mode.
 - Start dev mode with custom parameters.
 - Start dev mode in a container.